 The total amount a graduate or professional student may borrow from all Stafford Loans combined is $138,500 (no more than $65,000 of this amount may be in subsidized loans).
 The graduate borrowing limit includes any Stafford Loans received for undergraduate study.

-Under current law, the interest rate charged on Federal Stafford Loans is fixed at 5.41 percent.
-There are also origination and guarantee fees associated with each loan up to 1.051 percent.
+Under current law, the fixed interest rate charged on Federal Stafford Loans is set each year by the Department of Education at the beginning of July.
+There are also small origination and guarantee fees associated with each loan.
 These fees are deducted up front and thus lower the actual amount of each disbursement.

 Repayment of Stafford Loans begins six months after graduation or withdrawal from the PA Program.
 This is called the grace period.
 During the grace period on a Stafford loan, no payment of any principal is due.